How to setup BIMI when sending from Iterable through SES shared pools?

 Why SPF and MX look missing

-The confusing part is the return-path.
-With a default SES shared setup, the envelope sender can sit under amazonses.com.
-SPF is then evaluated against that envelope domain, not the visible From domain your recipients see.
-So a message can pass SPF because Amazon's domain is valid, while a checker looking at mail.example.com reports no SPF or MX there.
+The confusing part is the Return-Path.
+With the default SES MAIL FROM behavior, the envelope sender sits under amazonses.com.
+SPF is evaluated against that envelope domain, not the visible From domain.
+A message can therefore pass SPF because Amazon's domain is valid while a checker looking at mail.example.com reports no SPF or MX.

 Return-Path: <010001example-token-000000@amazonses.com> From: Brand <hello@mail.example.com>